Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 Subject: Fox Infrastructure Licensing Inquiry

 **IMPORTANT — Physical Mail Requirements:**
 - **Email notification required first:** Before sending any physical mail (including certified mail, overnight courier, or any other physical delivery method) to Licensor, the sending party MUST first send an email to jenn.lewis5789@gmail.com with the subject line "Physical Mail Notification" describing the nature of the physical mail and the expected delivery date.
-Physical mail sent without prior email notification may not be deemed received.
+Physical mail sent without prior email notification will not be deemed received and will not satisfy any notice requirements under this License.
 - **Registered Agent address prohibited:** Do NOT send mail to any registered agent address or corporate filing address.
 Mail sent to registered agent addresses will not be accepted and will not be deemed received.
 - **Physical mail address:** Physical mail (if required after email notification) should be sent only to an address that Licensor designates in writing after receiving the email notification.
 Contact jenn.lewis5789@gmail.com to obtain the appropriate physical mailing address.